HHS/TANF-app/sprint-summary-2025-12-02.md

 - Updated STT email templates to provide clearer status and error guidance. ([#3251](https://github.com/raft-tech/TANF-app/issues/3251))

-- Added alert banner to Knowledge Center regarding government shutdown, ensuring awareness. ([#5398](https://github.com/raft-tech/TANF-app/issues/5398))
+- Added alert banner module to Knowledge Center codebase and saved for use in potential future scenarios.
+It was originally intended to notify users about the effects of the government shutdown, but it wasn't used for that after all. ([#5398](https://github.com/raft-tech/TANF-app/issues/5398))

 - Merged fix for a merge conflict that re-merged deleted code, stabilizing the codebase. ([#5489](https://github.com/raft-tech/TANF-app/issues/5489))